yeuei/simpleExcelAgent/README.md

 ### Configuration & Notes 📝

-- In `ExcelAgent/src/utils/Connect.py`, configure:
+- In `ExcelAgent/src/utils/Connect.py`:
-  - Your multimodal model API key (compatible with OpenAI-style calls)
+  - At the top of [Connect.py](ExcelAgent/src/utils/Connect.py), set your base model API key (compatible with OpenAI-style calls), base_url, model_name, and other parameters.
-  - LangSmith settings (optional; used for human-in-the-loop review)
+- In `ExcelAgent/.env`:
-- You can switch the base model via `model_name` in [Connect.py](ExcelAgent/src/utils/Connect.py).
+  - [.env](ExcelAgent/.env) Configure LangSmith settings.
+This step is optional.

 ### Recommended Models ✅